Thiyophin/Thiyophin/README.md

 <h1 align="center">Hi, I'm Thiyophin Johnson</h1>

 <p align="center">
   Welcome to my GitHub!
-I’m a dedicated software developer at <b>EyeROV Technologies Private Limited</b>, with a passion for <b>Machine Learning and Computer Vision</b>.
+I’m a dedicated Software Engineer I – Data Analytics at <b>EyeROV Technologies Private Limited</b>, with a passion for <b>Machine Learning and Computer Vision</b>.
 I love exploring new technologies and pushing the boundaries of software development.
 </p>

 ---